broth2/Camellia-Cultivar/README.md

 - Emailing service changed and diversified the type of notifications
 - Twitter bot for camellia confirmation and milestone accomplishments
 - Camellias can now be reported to admins/mods, in case the system misidentifies them
-- Admins/mods can refuse or accept the report request, removing the request or both the request and the camellia, respectivly
+- Admins/mods can refuse or accept the report request, removing the request or both the request and the camellia, respectively
 - Both backend and frontend are in docker containers
 - Set the docker-compose HTTP request timeout to a higher value
 - *Reference* quiz answers are processed before *To Identify* quiz answers